vyperlang/vyper/docs/types.rst

 Mappings are `hash tables <https://en.wikipedia.org/wiki/Hash_table>`_ that are virtually initialized such that every possible key exists and is mapped to a value whose byte-representation is all zeros: a type's :ref:`default value <types-initial>`.

-The key data is not stored in a mapping, instead its ``keccak256`` hash used to look up a value.
-For this reason mappings do not have a length or a concept of a key or value being "set".
+The key data is not stored in a mapping.
+Instead, its ``keccak256`` hash is used to look up a value.
+For this reason, mappings do not have a length or a concept of a key or value being "set".

 Mapping types are declared as ``HashMap[_KeyType, _ValueType]``.

 * ``_KeyType`` can be any base or bytes type.
-Mappings, interfaces or structs are not support as key types.
+Mappings, interfaces or structs are not supported as key types.
 * ``_ValueType`` can actually be any type, including mappings.

 .. note::